Is your bank requesting financial statements?

 They use the information provided by your company’s management to prepare Notice to Reader financial statements.
 They do not perform audits (or reviews) on any of the data that is provided.
 This is why a Notice to Reader financial statements offer no assurance to the readers.
 The name notice-to-reader signifies to alert users that the CPA or CA who prepared financial statements have not reviewed or audited the information provided by the management.

 Your accountant or bookkeeper can be well versed with other accounting aspects, and they can even issue the financial statements, it depends on the users such as Bank whether to accept them.
 They can, however, use their accounting software to help you get monthly or quarterly financial statements.
 You can use these to understand potential issues and problem areas and address them accordingly.
 Accounting and bookkeeping software generally issue management accounts and reports which do not have to comply with IFRS or ASPE.

 How can Notice to Reader Financial Statements Help?

 What makes Notice to Reader financial statements worthier than the ones put together by your bookkeeper or your in-house accountant is the fact that the person or people involved in the preparation of these financial statements prepare the financial statements as per the standards issued by AASB.

-This document’s authenticity is far more superior than a regular financial statement that is often made by bookkeepers using accounting software.
+This document’s authenticity is far more superior to a regular financial statement that is often made using accounting software.
 Even though there the document offers no assurance, it requires compliance with accounting standards and principles as set by AASB.